navinmishra1717/xcelpros-assnmt/README.md

 # xcelpros-assnmt
-This is MERN stack project for assignment of xcelpros
+This is MERN stack project for normal login and register flow